TankMermaid/practical-bacterial-bioinfo/reveal/outline.md

 ---

+class: transition

-*How do you turn DNA data into insight?*
+# How do you turn DNA data into insight?

 ---

 # Metagenomic shotgun sequencing "reads" all the DNA in a microbial community

-- Cut DNA into random, short (50-300 nucleotide) pieces (i.e., the "shot")
+- [Cut DNA](https://en.wikipedia.org/wiki/DNA_fragmentation) into random, short (50-300 nucleotide) pieces (i.e., the "shot")
 - Look for small pieces in database of known genomes (or gene functions)
 - Or, reconstruct the genomes from the small pieces